Announcement Trusted Radiation Monitoring Since 1949

 Generally, dosimeter badges are exchanged on a monthly or quarterly basis.
 How frequently a badge needs to be exchanged depends on the risk of exposure in the specific workplace (higher risk means more frequent exchanges).

-Control Badges & the Exchange Process
+Control Badges and the Exchange Process

 A control dosimeter is issued with every group of dosimetry badges sent to an organization.
 This control badge helps determine background radiation exposure, and captures any exposures to the shipment of badges during transit.